 - Roasted Zhoug Chicken - Omit the yogurt and marinate the chicken in the zhug sauce.
 It makes a great roasted chicken meal with a salad, fresh sliced cucumbers and tomatoes, and a lemony vinaigrette.

 - Air fryer - We've always cooked this recipe in a small baking dish in our Ninja Foodi 5-in-1 Indoor Grill.
-It’s so convenient by taking less time than the oven.
+It’s so convenient because it takes less time than the oven.
 I don’t have to worry about waiting for the whole oven to preheat for a long time, and it’s so simple to use, like using a microwave.
 All of this helps when time is limited.
 You can see how I use the Ninja, and there is an image link below as well, under recommended products in the recipe.

 - Rice Cooker - Use this if you plan to make the rice and the zhoug chicken.
 I developed this recipe using my Aroma Housewares Digital Rice Cooker.
 However, if you do not have a rice cooker, you can make it on the stovetop, as you would usually make it.
 Then add the lemon zest and chopped parsley after it's cooked.